 On May 24, 2022, pursuant to authority previously granted by the Board to its District Manager and Legal Counsel, the District has agreed to a determination of its 2018 Camp Fire Victims Trust Claim (also referred to as its PG&E Bankruptcy Claim) in the amount of \$233, 755.
-An initial pro rata payment in an amount equal to 45% of the Claims Determination sum is expected in or about mid-June 2022.
+An initial pro rata payment in an amount equal to 45% of the Claims Determination sum was received on June 6, 2022.
 Additional partial payments may be made, as the availability of Trust funding is confirmed.
-One hundred percent payment of the Claims Determination amount is not expected, due to the inadequacy of FVT funding by PG&E.
+One hundred percent payment of the Claims Determination amount is not expected, due to the inadequacy of FVT funding by PG&E. District Manager also reported that the District has received all insurance payments.